DavTheHuman/mcat/README.md

 ```
 CLI tool to interface with the Monstercat Connect API.

-This tool is best used for syncing a target group of tracks with your local machiene (i.e. iTunes).
+This tool is best used for syncing a target group of tracks with your local machine (i.e. iTunes).

 Commands: